alcarinn/alcarinn.github.io/README.md

 We now observe the distribution of those topics for the all the tweets of each party.
 <div id="topicsByParty" style="min-width: 310px; height: 650px; margin: auto"></div>

 This graph shows the consistency of the parties between the values they promote and their communication on social media.
-For example, we observe that the green parties are mainly focused on climate while UDC usually talks about immigration and Europe, PDC mentions the family more often than the other parties and PLR is the only party who mentions digitalization with a percentage higher than 2%.
-Furthermore we observe that right parties are used to talk about liberty while the left ones advocates equality.
-For the rest of the topics it varies for each one of them and it would be interesting to study their evolution during the 50th legislature.
+For example, we observe that the green parties are mainly focused on climate while UDC usually talks about immigration and Europe, and PDC mentions the family more often than the other parties.
+Furthermore we observe that right parties are used to talk about liberty while the left ones advocate equality.
+For the rest of the topics it varies for each one of them and it would be interesting to study their evolution during the last legislature.
 ## Are politicians really all the same ?

 The political spectrum is often represented as an axis left-right, with sometimes a second axis from conservative to progressive.
 It is interesting to figure out how close a party is from another one.
 To do that, we compute the <b>similarities